Choosing the Right GitOps Tool: Argo CD vs. Flux CD

 Similarities in Deployment Strategies

-Argo CD provides rollout strategies such as Canary, Bluegreen, and Progressive deployments.
-Flux also provides some standard Canary and Bue green releases, but the options to configure them as per need are limited.
+Argo CD provides rollout strategies such as Canary, blue-green, and Progressive deployments.
+Flux also provides some standard Canary and blue-green releases, but the options to configure them as per need are limited.

-Deployment strategies are essential in reducing risk while releasing; let us understand how they differ in providing these critical features.
+Deployment strategies are essential in reducing risk while releasing applictions; let us understand how they differ in providing these critical features.

 • To perform these deployment strategies in Flux, developers must use Flagger.
 Argo CD relies on Argo rollouts.
-Using ingresses like Envoy API gateway, NGINX, Traefik, or service mesh Istio, Linkered, and AWS App Mesh, allows users of Argo and Flux to perform run tie switching or traffic splitting.
+Using ingress resources like Envoy API gateway, NGINX, Traefik, or a service mesh such as Istio, Linkered, and AWS App Mesh which allows users of Argo and Flux to perform run traffic switching or traffic splitting.

 • While these deployment strategies are possible, assessing a release before deployment into production requires understanding the new releases' behavior in a real-time environment.
 APM data is essential to perform behavior analysis enabled by CRDs in ArgoCD.
 Bit Flux CD lacks a feature to provide a detailed assessment of new releases.
 This allows Argo CD to be proactive and detect new releases before significant issues are seen in production.